Skip to content

 What is VHL?

 VHL stands for Very High Level card access.
-It's a simplistic macro command set that is independent of a specific card type (learn more).
+It's a macro command set that allows you to handle nearly all aspects of a card technology.
+Compared to low-level commands, however, VHL offers significant advantages:

 What is Autoread?